Footwear Industry in Hong Kong

-To share a slice of the ever-growing market of baby products, especially on the Chinese mainland, footwear giants like Nike and Adidas, and many other Chinese domestic brands such as Li Ning, ANTA Sports and 361 Degrees, have started to dip their toes in the children’s footwear market.
+To share a slice of the ever-growing market of baby products, especially in mainland China thanks to the two-child policy, footwear giants and many other Chinese domestic brands have started to dip their toes in the children’s footwear market.
 To stay competitive and guarantee a healthy profit margin, their products are of higher quality and more value-added elements such as wearable technology functions to improve balance and gait performance.

 Industry statistics refer to production in Hong Kong only.

 Since offshore trade has not been captured by ordinary trade figures, these numbers do not necessarily reflect the full picture of the export business managed by Hong Kong companies.